Freeno83/Can-Crusher/README.md

 - [Link](https://a360.co/3pBXDni) to Autodesk Fusion 360 3D model - password: password
 - BOM
-- PLC code
+- PLC code (you can see how to wire by reading input and output routines)
-- Termination digarm

 **Disclaimer**:
 I in no way certify this project to be any of the following: